Lance throws long TD pass before 49ers lose to Chiefs 19-16

 SANTA CLARA, Calif.
+(AP) — With one deep strike, Trey Lance showed why the San Francisco 49ers invested so heavily to draft him this offseason.
+With a few shakier moments in his preseason debut, Lance showed why the Niners aren’t rushing to make him their starter.

-(AP) — Trey Lance threw an 80-yard touchdown pass that led to loud cheers from San Francisco fans, and also showed some rookie traits in his preseason debut in the 49ers’ 19-16 loss to the Kansas City Chiefs on Saturday night.
+Lance threw an 80-yard touchdown pass that led to loud cheers from San Francisco fans, and also showed some rookie traits in his preseason debut during the 49ers’ 19-16 loss to the Kansas City Chiefs on Saturday night.

+“It was fun,” Lance said.
+“Obviously left a lot of big plays out there.
+I wish I would have taken advantage of the opportunities that were given a few times. … But it’s awesome to be out there playing again.”

 The Niners traded three first-round picks to draft Lance third overall in April to be their quarterback of the future.
 But they also still have incumbent Jimmy Garoppolo, so how soon that future comes remains to be seen.

-Lance had an up-and-down first performance with a a few off-target throws, three sharp passes that were dropped by his receivers, and four sacks behind a spotty offensive line.
+Lance had an up-and-down first performance with a few off-target throws, three sharp passes that were dropped by his receivers, and four sacks behind a spotty offensive line.

-But the one deep TD pass showed just why coach Kyle Shanahan was so enamored of Lance in the pre-draft process.
+“There was some good and some bad,” coach Kyle Shanahan said.
+“By no means was it perfect.
+Good first day.
+I didn’t want it to go perfect for him.”

-Chad Henne threw a TD pass to Byron Pringle after a short cameo by Patrick Mahomes to begin the game and rookie Shane Buechele scored on a 1-yard keeper with 1:14 to play to win it for Kansas City.
+Chad Henne threw a TD pass to Byron Pringle after a short cameo by Patrick Mahomes to begin the game, and rookie Shane Buechele scored on a 1-yard keeper with 1:14 to play to win it for Kansas City.

-On the first play of his second possession, Lance faked a handoff and rolled to his left in a staple play in Shanahan’s offense.
+On the first play of his second possession, Lance faked a handoff and rolled to his left on a staple play in Shanahan’s offense.
 With Brandon Aiyuk open in front of him, Lance stopped on the hash mark and threw a strike nearly 40 yards downfield to the right side of the field for the TD pass to Trent Sherfield.

+“Being able to play with Trey is an amazing thing,” Sherfield said.
+“He’s a real phenom.
+He’s going to be really, really good in this league.”

 That was the only TD for San Francisco in Lance’s eight drives.
 He also led the Niners to one field goal and got them out of the shadow of their goal posts with a 34-yard pass to Charlie Woerner from his end zone.